choojs/wayfarer/README.md

 ### router(route)
 Match a route and execute the corresponding callback.
 Alias: `router.emit()`.

+### router.match(route)
+Match and return a route without executing the corresponding callback.

 ## Why?
 Routers like [react-router](https://github.com/rackt/react-router) are complicated solutions for a simple problem.
 All I want is a